DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2025-07-23-user-research-with-provider-on-redesigns-to-course-content.md

 - the form of some questions was improved to make more usable, for example the Where will interviews take place question including additional radio button options and detail
 - some wording was changed to improve usability, for example to the preview section

-## Findings relating to aim 1 of the research: to understand providers’ views on proposed redesigns to long-form course content in the Publish service
+## Findings relating to aim 1 of the research: to understand providers’ views on proposed changes to long-form course content in the Publish service

 - **Organisational and course information:** providers’ conceptual understanding of organisational content and course content was correct (i.e. organisational contents sits across courses).
 - **Question format:** the style of content creation through the form of responses to question was broadly well received.
 One provider, for example, described the question format as “very candidate friendly” (Participant 10) and another felt there was “no real crossover [duplication] between questions” (Participant 1).